Approximate Majority With Catalytic Inputs: Catalytic Input Model Lower Bounds

 \begin{lemma} Consider a population with $n$ catalytic input agents and a worker population consisting of a single super-agent $W$.
 Let $P$ be a predicate over the input population that requires $S$ total interactions between $W$ and the input population in order for $W$ to correctly compute $P$ with probability $\epsilon$.
 Then for a CI population with $n$ catalytic inputs and $m$ worker agents, computing $P$ correctly with probability $\epsilon$ requires at least $S$ total interactions. \end{lemma}

-\subsection{Proof of Theorem~\ref{thm:parity-lb}}
+\subsection{Proof of Theorem~\ref{thm:em-lb}}

-We now develop the proof of Theorem~\ref{thm:parity-lb}, which says that in a CI model population with $n$ input agents and $m$ worker agents where $m = \Theta(n)$, computing the $\parity$ of the inputs requires at least $\Omega(n^2) = \Omega(N^2)$ total interactions to be correct with high probability.
-To do this, we will show that in the Super CI model described in the previous section, a computationally unbounded super-agent $W$ requires at least $\Omega(n^2)$ samples of the input population to correctly compute the input parity with high probability.
-Applying Lemma~\ref{lemma:super-ci} then gives Theorem~\ref{thm:parity-lb}.
+In a CI model population with $n$ input agents and $m$ worker agents where $m = \Theta(n)$, Theorem~\ref{thm:em-lb} shows that computing the exact majority of the inputs requires at least $\Omega(n^2) = \Omega(N^2)$ total interactions to be correct with high probability.
+We prove this by showing that in the Super CI model described in the previous subsection, a computationally unbounded super-agent $W$ requires at least $\Omega(n^2)$ samples of the input population to correctly compute exact majority with high probability.
+Applying Lemma~\ref{lemma:super-ci} then gives Theorem~\ref{thm:em-lb}.

-\textbf{Reduction from \majority\ to \parity\ } \ For an input population $C$ of $n$ agents, each with input value $0$ or $1$, the \parity\ of $C$ is said to be $1$ if an odd number of agents have input value $1$, and $0$ otherwise.
-Now, consider separately the \majority\ predicate over $C$, which is simply the majority value of the input population.
-Letting $X$ denote the number of $1$-inputs, and $Y$ the number of $0$-inputs, we refer to the \textit{input margin} of the population $C$ as the quantity $|X-Y|$.
-Suppose that $n$ is odd and the input majority of $C$ is $1$.
-Then $X$ and $Y$ are either $\left\lfloor\frac{n}{2}\right\rfloor$ and $\left\lceil\frac{n}{2}\right\rceil$ or vice versa.
-These two cases can be distinguished either by computing the \majority{} predicate or the \parity{} predicate, making both of these problems equivalent to distinguishing the two cases under this constraint on the input.
-We will now argue that distinguishing these cases in the Super CI model requires $\Omega(n^2)$ samples.